 Any time of the year we find them in the produce departments.
 Rarely are they great tomatoes but they are there.

-When I want to make tomato sauce and it’s not tomato season here in Michigan, I will always pick canned tomatoes over the fresh ones in the store.
+When I want to make pasta sauce and it's not tomato season here in Michigan, I will always pick the best canned tomatoes over the fresh ones in the store.
 Those are picked so green that you will be lucky to find flavor.
-And the price isn’t worth it either.
+And the price isn't worth it either.